jab/bidict/README.rst

 Learning from bidict
 --------------------

-I have learned a surprisingly large amount of fascinating advanced Python programming from working on bidict, especially in light of its relatively small codebase.
+One of the most rewarding things about working on bidict – and also the most surprising, especially in light of the small codebase (just ~600 sloc) – is how much fun, advanced Python material has turned up in the process.

-Check out :doc:`learning-from-bidict` [#fn-learning]_
+Check out the :doc:`learning-from-bidict` [#fn-learning]_ docs
-if you're interested in learning from bidict too.
+if you're interested in taking a tour.

 Contributing